The-Nazara-Project/Nazara/docs/src/users/registration.md

 This will:

-- Verifiy site, role, device_type etc. IDs are valid and exist
+- Verify site, role, device_type etc. IDs are valid and exist
 - Create the `nazara` tag (used to mark all Nazara-created entries)
 - Create the `dhcp` tag (used for DHCP-observed IP addresses)